 How do we know so many details about the Library?

-The Library of Hadrian was famously described by Pausanias, an author, historian, and geographer of the 2nd century CE who journeyed extensively throughout Greece.
+The Library of Hadrian was famously described by Pausanias, a Greek author, historian, and geographer of the 2nd century CE who journeyed extensively throughout Greece.

 Who was Emperor Hadrian?